nrbray/KoboXCSoarShareTasks/ReadMe.md

 - tbc Added Summary

 #### ToDo
-- Facilitate any peer to be notified (telegram bot?) and accept new joiners.
+- Todo: Facilitate any peer to be notified (telegram bot?) and accept new joiners.
 (For now, those wishing to, may do so via the Syncthing app on a phone, PC or server [I apologise now, AFAIK this is not well supported in the Apple domain so far]).
+- Todo: Paramaterise Make*.sh

 ### [Users guide](http://51.255.41.162/?l=Ay)